joolof/pydrs/README.md

 ### Optional inputs:

-* During the initialization of the DRS class, it will try to create three directories (by default "sof", "cosmetics", and "science").
+* During the initialization of the IRDIS class, it will try to create three directories (by default "sof", "cosmetics", and "science").
 These will be created in the directory "./" where the script is run from.
 You can change the names of these directory with the following keywords:
     * dir_cosmetics: a string for the name of the directory that will contain the dark, flat, starcenter products
     * dir_science: a string for the name of the direcotry that will contain the reduced science frames
     * dir_sof: a string for the name of the directory that will contain the files for the esorex recipes